Aplastic anemia is a rare blood disorder that occurs when bone marrow does not make enough blood cells. It is a type of bone marrow failure.

 |

 Aplastic anemia is a type of bone marrow failure.
 In most cases, aplastic anemia is acquired (not inherited from parents).
-The cause of acquired aplastic anemia is unknown (idiopathic).
+It is also called idiopathic aplastic anemia.

-Idiopathic aplastic anemia results from an immune system attack and destruction of blood-forming stem cells in the bone marrow.
+Acquired aplastic anemia results from an immune system attack and destruction of blood-forming stem cells in the bone marrow.
 When this happens, the body makes fewer blood cells.
+The cause for the faulty immune response is not known.

 Sometimes, aplastic anemia is diagnosed in the setting of inherited bone marrow failure syndromes that are passed down from parents to children.
-Inherited disorders that can lead to aplastic anemia include Fanconi anemia, Shwachman-Diamond syndrome, and Dyskeratosis congenita.
-These inherited disorders are treated differently than acquired or idiopathic aplastic anemia.
+Inherited disorders that can lead to aplastic anemia include Fanconi anemia, Shwachman-Diamond syndrome, Dyskeratosis congenita, SAMD9 and SAMD9L syndromes, and a number of other rare genetic diseases.
+These inherited disorders are treated differently than acquired aplastic anemia.

 Aplastic anemia is very rare.
 It only occurs in ~2 people per million in the United States each year.
 That is approximately 600 new cases across all age groups in the United States.